//SHOW ME A SIGN//

 #1 Counsellor Training

-The healing vocation lacks a counselling foundation, and this is a big problem.
-What I mean by that is this: in psychology et. al., the aspiring psychologist must understand the foundations of their craft and the techniques required for mastery alongside a firm understanding of what it means to be a counsellor working in service to others.
-Years of observation by their teachers helps them to understand how to work with people in pain and act in respect of the trauma they are holding.
+The healing vocation lacks a counseling foundation, and this is a big problem.
+What I mean by that is this: in psychology et al., the aspiring psychologist must understand the foundations of their craft and the techniques required for mastery alongside a firm understanding of what it means to be a counselor working in service to others.
+Years of observation by their teachers help them to understand how to work with people in pain and act in respect of the trauma they are holding.

 In the healing world, it’s pretty easy to attend a few workshops and then turn yourself loose on an unexpecting clientele, not realizing that the INCREDIBLE insight you feel you’re passing on to them has potential to harm if they’re not ready to hear your message.
 I have so been there.

-Learning what is to be shared or not shared with a client is a huge step in becoming a sucessful practitioner and it takes time.
+Learning what is to be shared or not shared with a client is a huge step in becoming a successful practitioner and it takes time.

 It’s very easy as an inexperienced healer to pick up on fears held within another person’s energy-body and confuse that with a higher truth.
 Big fears like the one I had tend to hang around in the aura, especially if we’re nourishing the fear with worry and anxiety, which can enlargen the energetic space it occupies.
 The person channeling on your behalf thinks they’ve made contact with the spirit realms but in reality, they’ve just snatched low-hanging fruit from a dusty aura.

 I think this is the main thing that happened with me.
 My friends were incredibly kind, well-meaning people, but we were all so new to healing.
 We didn’t know our hermetic ass from our elbow, and there was no chapter in the healing handbooks that mentioned, “You have no fucking clue what you’re doing right now, so fucking chill out.”